Dakwakada Capital Investments History

 • In 2003 the first memorandum of understanding between CAFN and the Trust was signed.
 This created a private equity policy to allow investments in the local economy.

-The name change from Dakwakada Development Corporation to Dakwakada Capital Investments Inc. represents a change in focus from a traditional development corporation to a private equity firm targeting investment opportunities within and beyond the Yukon.
+• In (DATE) the name of Dakwakada Development Corporation was changed to to Dakwakada Capital Investments Inc., representing a change in focus from a traditional development corporation to a private equity firm targeting investment opportunities within and beyond the Yukon.

-Dakwakada Capital Investments Inc. was changed to Dakwakada Capital Investments L.P. following the successful conversion to a Limited Partnership in 2017.
+• In 2017 Dakwakada Capital Investments Inc. was changed to Dakwakada Capital Investments L.P., following the successful conversion to a Limited Partnership.